Galimbor/SPD-multi-cloud-onboard/README.md

 # SPD-multi-cloud-onboard
+> a63971, a64007, a64014, a64591, a64592

 The last project of the class SPD of ualg's computer science degree, consisting of an example on how to use a single Github repo for doing multi-cloud onboarding.
 This works with AWS, Azure and GCP:

-The following link contains the ~~palavra para enunciado~~: https://tutoria.ualg.pt/2020/mod/resource/view.php?id=150312
+The following link contains the professor's guide: https://tutoria.ualg.pt/2020/mod/resource/view.php?id=150312

 This repo was created in conformaty with part 1 of the final project of SPD, meaning it follows the tutorial present in the following youtube video:

 https://www.youtube.com/watch?v=zznvjk0zsVg&list=PLdfopzFjkPz8mRcTVdikopb2Yi3dqg5pk&ab_channel=PragmaticAILabs

+# Cloud onbording
+ - Scaffold for Python using github
+ - - Makefile
+ - - Script --> hello.py
+ - - Requirements.txt
+ - - test
+ - - virtualenv

+## Create a git repository
+Go to github and start a new repository

+## AWS
+### Cloud 9
+1. create enviroment

-## how to set up a cloud ##
+### How to set up a cloud
-1. clone the repo
+> #### STEP 1 - Configure Git and Cloud settings
 1. create ssh key using the command:
         ```
         ssh-keygen -t rsa
         ```
         and press enter 4 times
-    1. type the command
+2. type the command
         ```
         cat /home/<user>/.ssh/id_rsa.pub
         ```